vividos/RemotePhotoTool/Sourcecode.md

 - Base: Contains a base static library with classes common to several other of my projects
 - Base\Base.UnitTest: Unit tests for Base library.
-- CanonControl: Contains a static library to control the various cameras.
+- CameraControl: Contains a static library to control the various cameras.
 See below for details.
-- CanonControl\exports: Contains header files with public classes of CanonControl library.
+- CameraControl\exports: Contains header files with public classes of CameraControl library.
 - CanonEOSShutterCount: Contains a command line tool to read out shutter count of EOS cameras.
 - cppcheck: Tool project to run installed cppcheck tool on all source code to check for coding errors.
 - doxygen: Tool project to run doxygen tool on all source code to generate source documentation.